 Rocker or Reverse Camber Snowboards

 Rocker first started to appear in the tip of powder boards where riders were looking for extra lift in the nose to float through the powder.
 But soon brand started experimenting with rocker between the feet which gave the boards a very loose feel.
-The raised up edges at the tip and tail make it less likely you’ll be catching edges and has made full rocker boards a popular choice for jibbers riding rails in boxes and for flatland tricks.
+The raised up edges at the tip and tail make it less likely you’ll be catching edges and has made full rocker boards a popular choice for jibbers riding rails in boxes and for flatland tricks

-Full of rock a powder boards are also a popular choice for those epic holidays are you may only find in Japan, or BC.
+Full of rock a powder boards are also a popular choice for those epic powder day you may only find in Japan, or BC.
 The rocker shape helps keeps your board on top of the snow and makes turning easier when things get tight in amongst the trees.

 - Riding powder

 Hybrid camber board combine the best characteristics of rocker and traditional camber boards.
 These profiles can be combined in different ways to produce boards with different characteristics and feel.
 As a general rule the part of the board which plays the biggest role in how it feels is whats going on under between the bindings: Camber makes it poppy and responsive, Rocker makes it loose and playful.